 Courses, Learning and Teaching Methods and Literature

 Courses and Schedule

 |VO||2||Stochastic Nonlinear Systems||Gerland, U.||

 |UE||2||Exercises to Stochastic Nonlinear Systems||Gerland, U.||dates in groups|

 Learning and Teaching Methods

+The module cosists od a lecture and exercise classes.
 In the thematically structured lecture, the theoretical contents are presented and discussed.
 The theoretical models for the description of nonlinear stochastic systems are developed on the blackboard together with the students.
 Concrete physical and biological examples are studied in-depth, and in some cases compared to experimental results.